MoenirElIbrahimi/SubTitleLive/README.md

    npm init -y
    npm install express body-parser cors node-fetch@2 dotenv
    ```
-4. Change DEEP_GRAM_KEY to your Deepgram API key in index.html on line 22.
+4. Add DEEP_GRAM_KEY and DEEPL_API_KEY to your Deepgram API key in .env.
-5. Change DEEPL_API_KEY to your Deepl API key in index.js on line 27.

 ## To run:
 1. Execute these commands: